 Of all the emails I receive in my inbox every day, only 10% are either work-related or from family and friends.
 The remaining 90%?
-You guessed it: Cold emails from salespeople.
+You guessed it: Cold outreach emails from salespeople.
 Normally, I just delete such emails—most of those still unread when I relegate them to the trash folder—because they waste my time and energy and add no value.
 But this one time, I tried doing something different.

-It was an email from a software vendor that I didn’t not know, and whose products I’ve never heard of.
+It was an email from a software vendor that I didn’t know, and whose products I’ve never heard of.
 Like most typical cold emails I receive, the sender didn’t ask me any questions or demonstrate that he even knew what my company did before launching into his product pitch and “free trial” offer.
 Heck, he probably didn’t even know who I was.

 But I wanted to see how this salesperson would respond if I provided a little more information.
 Would he be curious enough (or smart enough) to recognize the input I was giving him to better position his solution?